France–Portugal relations: History

 France and Portugal have a long history of relations given the proximity between both nations.
 Afonso I of Portugal, the founding monarch of the Kingdom of Portugal, was an agnatic descendant of the French House of Burgundy, itself a cadet branch of the influential Capetian dynasty.
 Both nations would become two of the largest global empires, with both the French colonial empire and the Portuguese empire competing against each other in their quest to expand their respective empires.
+In 1482, the Portuguese navigator and explorer Diogo Cão discovered the mouth of the Congo River in Central Africa, he became the first European to encounter the Kingdom of Kongo with Manikongo, the most powerful ruler of Africa.
 In 1495, France and Portugal signed a Treaty of Alliance and Trade, the first between both nations.
+In 1536, another Treaty of Friendship and Alliance was signed between the countries.

 Between 1640 and 1668, France sided with Portugal during the Portuguese Restoration War against Spain.
 However, during the Seven Years' War, both nations were on opposing sides during the conflict.
 Both France and Portugal were on opposing sides during the War of the Spanish Succession and again during the Spanish invasion of Portugal of 1762.
+In 1641, the first Portuguese embassy was sent to France.

-Relations between France and Portugal came to a low when in 1807, Portugal refused French Emperor Napoleon Bonaparte's demand to accede to the Continental System of embargo against the United Kingdom.
-Soon afterwards, a French invasion under General Jean-Andoche Junot followed, and the Portuguese capital of Lisbon was captured on 8 December 1807.
+Relations between France and Portugal came to its lowest point when in 1807, Portugal refused French Emperor Napoleon Bonaparte's demand to accede to the Continental System of embargo against the United Kingdom.
+Soon afterwards, a brutal French invasion under General Jean-Andoche Junot followed, and the Portuguese capital of Lisbon was captured on 8 December 1807, though Portuguese resistance continued.
 As a result of the impending French invasion, the Portuguese monarchy transferred its court to Rio de Janeiro in Brazil.
 Rio de Janeiro would remain the capital of Portugal and the empire between 1808 and 1821.
 Lisbon regained its status as the capital of Portugal when Brazil declared its independence from Portugal in 1822.

-British intervention in the Peninsular War helped in maintaining Portuguese independence; the last French troops were expelled in 1812.
+British intervention in the Peninsular War helped in maintaining Portuguese independence; the last French troops were expelled in defeat in 1812.
 The war cost Portugal the town of Olivença, which is now governed by Spain.

-During World War I, Portugal remained neutral, however, in 1916 it became an associated member to the allied forces (which included France).
-During World War II, Portugal remained neutral throughout the war.
+During the 20th century, Portugal and France would forge closer political ties, with France gaining a greater relevance in Portuguese foreign policy issues.
+During World War I, Portugal remained neutral, however, in 1916 it became an associated member to the Allied forces (which included France).
+During World War II, although Portugal officially remained neutral, Portuguese diplomat Aristides de Sousa Mendes, stationed in Nazi-occupied France, defied government orders and issued thousands of visas, helping refugees — many of them Jewish—escape to Portugal and safety.

+Between the 1950s and 1970s, nearly a million Portuguese emigrated to France to escape the Estado Novo regime and poverty.
+Relations between France and Portugal remain close.
+Both nations are members of the European Union and work closely together on numerous issues.